zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

        c. value of the output spent by this input (8-byte little endian)
        d. nSequence of the input (4-byte little endian)

+The new algorithm MUST be used for signatures created over the Overwinter transaction format.
+[#ZIP-overwinter-tx-format]_ Combined with the new consensus rule that v1 and v2 transaction formats will be invalid from the Overwinter upgrade, [#ZIP-overwinter-tx-format]_ this effectively means that all transactions signatures from the Overwinter activation height will use the new algorithm. [#ZIP0000]_

 The BLAKE2b-256 personalization field is set to::

-  "ZcashSigHash" || BLOCK_BRANCH_ID
+  "ZcashSigHash" || CONSENSUS_BRANCH_ID

-``BLOCK_BRANCH_ID`` is the ``BRANCH_ID`` for the epoch of the transaction's parent block. [#ZIP-activation-mechanism]_ Domain separation of the signature hash across parallel branches provides replay protection: transactions targeted for one branch will have invalid signatures on other branches.
-This has two effects on user behavior:
+``CONSENSUS_BRANCH_ID`` is the little-endian encoding of ``BRANCH_ID`` for the epoch of the transaction's parent block. [#ZIP-activation-mechanism]_ Domain separation of the signature hash across parallel branches provides replay protection: transactions targeted for one branch will have invalid signatures on other branches.

-* Transaction creators MUST specify the epoch they want their transaction to be mined in.
+Transaction creators MUST specify the epoch they want their transaction to be mined in.
 Across a network upgrade, this means that if a transaction is not mined before the activation height, it will never be mined.

-* Transaction validators MUST NOT use ``nVersionBranch`` as the ``BLOCK_BRANCH_ID``: while these are both a ``BRANCH_ID`` "under the hood", they are **semantically different**.

 Semantics of the original sighash types remain unchanged, except the following: